 We often see the disruption conversation put the impetus on smaller companies to drive innovation either, as you said, by offering their product at a lower price or delivering a robust product in a more efficient way.
 What made Vimeo decide to be the one to disrupt the creator video model?

 You know, I honestly think it initially came about organically.
 Vimeo was a platform for filmmakers created by filmmakers, and they were solving their own specific needs at the time.
 They wanted to be able to share their videos with their friends, which means that from the start, Vimeo always had creators as the business’ backbone and guiding light.
 The current model, then, grew from that unique insight into the needs of content creators.
 However, I think what is now quite compelling is that the definition of creators has changed over time: it doesn’t just mean a filmmaker anymore.
 “Creator” now refers to small businesses, yoga studios, churches—you name it—who are developing content to distribute to their audiences or talk directly to employees.
 Really, the use of video is what has changed over time.

-Can you talk a little bit more about that changing use of video?
+Can you talk a little bit more about the changing use of video?